apache/echarts-handbook/contents/en/application/chart-types/scatter/basic-scatter.md

 If you want to define the shape as any image, try to use `'image'` following by the path, eg. `'image://http://example.com/xxx.png'` or `'image://./xxx.png'`.

-EChart `symbol` also supports SVG vector graphics.
+ECharts `symbol` also supports SVG vector graphics.
 You can define `symbol` as an SVG file path that starts with `'path://'` to locate the vector graphics.
 The advantages of vector graphics are smaller size and no jagged or blurred.

 Method to find the SVG path: Open an `SVG` path; Find the path similar as `<path d="M… L…"></path>`; Add `d`'s value after `'path://'`.
 Let's check how to define an item to vector shape of heart.